ktopcuoglu/gitlab-dbt-analytics/.gitlab/issue_templates/Data Onboarding AE.md

-# Welcome to the GitLab Data Program
+# Welcome to the GitLab Data Program :tada:

 Welcome to the GitLab Data Program -- we're excited to have you!
 The goal of this issue is to help bring you, our new data team member, up to speed in the GitLab Data Team's analytics stack as efficiently as possible, without sacrificing quality for speed.
 You should complete and close the Data Team on-boarding issue within 1 week after you have completed the GitLab company on-boarding issue.